evillan0315/text-to-speech/README.md

 pnpm run dev
 ```

 This will start the development server, usually accessible at `http://localhost:3003`.
-You can then navigate to `/login` to authenticate or `/` to access the AI Planner.
+You can then navigate to `/` to access the homepage, `/login` to authenticate, `/tts` for Text-to-Speech features, or `/planner` for AI Code Planner features.

 ### Building for Production